dodad-2/DevTools/README.md

 # Tools

-- Auto rotate building placement (approved by Dram)
+- Auto rotate building placement* (approved by Dram)
-- Rebuild last structure on key press (approved by Dram)
+- Rebuild last structure on key press* (approved by Dram)
-- Toggle commander AI per team - Broken for some
+- Toggle commander AI per team* - Broken for some
 - Numpad control bindings (does not change the game's bindings)
 - Spawn unit at cursor
 - Bundle loader (for modders)

+* Will eventually be moved to a standalone mod

 # Changelog